 Meanings of Powerlessness

 ‘Powerlessness’ expresses the condition of being unable to affect change, defend oneself, or make decisions.
-It is often associated with helplessness, vulnerability, and a lack of authority or strength in challenging situations.
+It is often associated with helplessness, vulnerability, and a perceived lack of authority, resources, or strength in challenging situations.

 Definition

 Powerlessness is the absence or loss of power, control, or capability to influence outcomes or take effective action.
-It highlights a person’s or group’s inability to change or respond to circumstances.
+It highlights a person’s or group’s inability to change or respond to circumstances, even when they may want to.

 Etymology

-Derived from the root word “power” (from Latin potere, meaning “to be able”) combined with the suffix “-less” (meaning “without”) and the noun-forming suffix “-ness.”
-The word came into modern usage to describe the condition of lacking power or agency.
+Derived from the root word “power” (from Latin potere, meaning “to be able”) combined with the suffix “-less” (meaning “without”) and the noun-forming suffix “-ness”.
+The term came into modern English usage to describe the condition of lacking agency or effective control over events.

 Example Sentences

-• His illness left him with a feeling of powerlessness.
+- His illness left him with a feeling of powerlessness during recovery.

 Powerlessness Synonyms